loopandlearn/news/docs/index.md

 > Update Loop before taking your phone to iOS 26 from iOS 18

->    * Versions of Loop older than v3.8.2 exhibited a variety of user interface issue with iOS 26
+>    * Versions of Loop older than v3.8.2 exhibited a variety of user interface issues with iOS 26

-Minor updates, like 26.1 to 26.1.1, you don't need to wait - just accept the update when convenient.
+For minor updates, like 26.1 to 26.1.1, you don't need to wait - just accept the update when convenient.
 When you update your phone's operating system, **always be awake and aware**.
 As soon as the update completes and your phone reboots, make sure your OS-AID is operating properly.

 - - -